Alzheimer's Documentary Series

 And it just doesn't exist.

-You know, the good news is I can be surprised by things over and over again, you know, like "Groundhog Day".
+You know, the good news is that I can be surprised by things over and over again.

 Right now I'm not afraid of it, and I don't know if that will change.